 ")

-#> shows only the first 10 rows and all columns that fit in the screen
+#> first 10 rows and all columns that fit on the screen, making them more

 #>